Family and domestic violence support

 6. Counselling and support services

-It is important to remind staff experiencing family and domestic violence that they can seek professional counselling services through agency employee assistance programs, external support providers or referrals from medical practitioners.
+It is important to remind staff experiencing or perpetrating family and domestic violence that they can seek professional counselling services through their agency’s employee assistance program (EAP), external support providers or referrals from medical practitioners.
+Family and domestic violence contact officers can also seek support through these avenues.

 7. Confidentiality and privacy

 Workplaces must take all reasonable steps to ensure information disclosed by staff is kept confidentially and securely.
-Disclosure is on a need-to-know basis and only to maintain safety.
+Disclosure is on a need to know basis and only to maintain safety.
 Where possible, disclosure should only occur with the express consent of staff.
 Staff records of family and domestic violence leave are strictly confidential and only reported in de-identified ways.

 Where safety is concerned, agencies should refer to their remits and responsibilities under statutory reporting obligations and requirements.